Red Sox vs. Orioles Player Props Betting Odds

 - Rutschman has 161 hits with 31 doubles, a triple, 20 home runs, 91 walks and 79 RBI.
 He's also stolen one base.

-- Rutschman hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is batting .412 with two doubles, a home run, six walks and four RBI.
+- Rutschman has hit safely in two games in a row.
+During his last five outings he is hitting .412 with two doubles, a home run, six walks and four RBI.

 Rutschman Recent Games